 Under the hood the Pebble has a three-axis accelerometer, a magnetometer, and an ambient light sensor, along with a Cortex-M3 ARM processor and a small amount of onboard storage for downloading and retaining apps and watch faces.
-Eight apps and watch faces can fit on the Pebble itself, and there are currently 12 free watch faces and apps in the Pebble App's "store" (11 are watch faces, one is the classic game Snake).
+The Pebble's memory can hold eight apps and watch faces.

 This smartwatch has the sensors and the tech to be capable of many things -- but that's dependent, of course, on apps.
 Thanks to a new version of the Pebble app, new developer software, and new Pebble firmware, many more apps are appearing to take advantage of these features...some better than others.
 The Pebble's evolution has been slow but sure, although many of its best apps feel more like shrunken-down Palm Pilot applications than true iPhone or Android alternatives.